VictorAChang/employee_retention_IBM/README.md

 <h1 style="text-align:center;"> Executive Summary </h1>

-Employee retention remains one of the most pressing challenges in today’s competitive labor market.
-High turnover rates not only increase recruitment and training costs but also disrupt organizational continuity and morale.
-This paper explores employee retention by examining its scope, causes, and business impact.
-It uses a relevant dataset to uncover patterns and root causes through descriptive and diagnostic analytics, with recommendations aimed at helping organizations improve employee engagement and reduce turnover.
+Employee retention is a critical component of workforce management, directly impacting operational efficiency, company culture, and long-term performance.
+High turnover not only drives up recruitment and training costs, estimated at over $1 trillion annually in the U.S., but also erodes institutional knowledge, morale, and strategic continuity.
+This analysis uses descriptive and diagnostic analytics to explore patterns in employee behavior, focusing on satisfaction, tenure, salary, and other workplace factors.
+Findings indicate that low satisfaction, shorter tenure, and lower compensation are strong predictors of employee turnover.
+Based on these insights, this report recommends actionable strategies including mentorship programs and transparent career development to help organizations proactively address attrition and build a more engaged, resilient workforce.

 <h1 style="text-align:center;"> Introduction </h1>